volkamerlab/teachopencadd/teachopencadd/talktorials/T012_query_klifs/README.md

 ## Aim of this talktorial

-KLIFS is a database for kinase-ligand interaction fingerprints and structures.
-In this talktorial, we will use the programmatic access to this database (KLIFS OpenAPI) and the `opencadd` package to interact with its rich content.
+[KLIFS](https://klifs.net/) is a database for kinase-ligand interaction fingerprints and structures.
+In this talktorial, we will use the programmatic access to this database (KLIFS OpenAPI) and the [`opencadd`](https://github.com/volkamerlab/opencadd) package to interact with its rich content.
-First, we will use a query kinase (EGFR) to fetch all available structures and explore their bound ligands and interaction fingerprints.
-Then, we will explore the bioactivity data for the EGFR inhibitor Gefitinib in order to find off-targets.
-Last but not least, we offer a convenience function that allows you to easily explore different (if you want random) kinases.
+First, we will use a query kinase ([EGFR](https://www.uniprot.org/uniprot/P00533)) to fetch all available protein structures and explore their bound ligands as well as interaction fingerprints.
+Then, we will explore the bioactivity data for the EGFR inhibitor [Gefitinib](https://pubchem.ncbi.nlm.nih.gov/compound/Gefitinib) in order to find off-targets.
+Last but not least, we offer a convenience function that allows to easily explore different kinases.

 ### Contents in *Theory*